 HIP93234 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD176123.
 The Id of the star in the Gould Star Catalogue is 125.
 Stars in the southern hemisphere are more likely to have a Gould Id than the northern hemisphere.
 For example, there are no Gould classified stars in Ursa Major.

 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
-For 125 G. Sagittarii, the location is 18h 59m 26.78 and -18 d 33` 59.0 .
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
+For 125 G. Sagittarii, the location is 18h 59m 26.78 and -18d 33` 59.0 .

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving -020.00 ± 000.00 towards the north and -002.00 ± 001.00 east if we saw them in the horizon.
+The star is moving -19.59 ± 0.28 miliarcseconds/year towards the north and -2.02 ± 0.52 miliarcseconds/year east if we saw them in the horizon.